ramiropolla/TVision/readme.txt

 I tested it on MS Windows (32 and 64) and Linux machines.

-This version (level K) adds support for 64-bit machines and Visual Studio compilers.
-Also the support for MS Windows clipboard has been added.
+This version (level L) removes dependency on IDA libraries.

 If you find any problems with the code, feel free to report them or even better, to fix the found bugs :)